Vertexlit-VRAIN/hofstede/README.md

 # Hofstede Cultural Dimensions Model Analysis

 This project focuses on generating datasets, performing inference, and evaluating models related to Hofstede's cultural dimensions.
-It provides tools for automated data generation, model inference on this data, and a user interface for evaluating the model outputs.
+It provides tools for automated data generation, multi-model inference, and a user interface for evaluating outputs.

 ## Table of Contents
 - [Features](#features)